-1.3 The guidelines
+1.3 About this document

-The AA guidelines consist of 3 parts (Figure 1):
+This document consists of 3 parts (Figure 1):

-- 1) Governance-the governance of the livestock export business supports the effective implementation and ongoing management of the AA. - 2) Operations-livestock for export are sourced, transported, prepared and exported in accordance with ASEL, importing country requirements and relevant Australian Government and state and territory legislation and other requirements. - 3) Quality assurance-procedures are in place to ensure the business systems used by the exporter are effective and manage risks.
+- Governance-the governance of the livestock export business supports the effective implementation and ongoing management of the AA. - Operations-livestock for export are sourced, transported, prepared and exported in accordance with ASEL, importing country requirements and relevant Australian Government and state and territory legislation and other requirements. - 3) Quality assurance-procedures are in place to ensure the business systems used by the exporter are effective and manage risks.